ADPKD in children

 What is ADPKD?

 ADPKD is believed to affect one or two in every 1000 people.
 Although ADPKD causes progressive kidney failure, it very rarely causes major symptoms during childhood.
-If your child has ADPKD, they probably won’t require treatment until later in life.
+If your child has ADPKD, they probably won’t require treatment for kidney problems until later in life.

 Is my child at increased risk of getting ADPKD?